 As with applications, security weaknesses are often discovered in operating systems.
 Again, quickly and regularly updating the operating system defends against most cyber-security attacks.
 The WannaCry attack in 2017, for example, took advantage of a vulnerability that had been patched for nearly two months.

 Restrict administrative privileges.

 Microsoft Windows is intended to be easy to use, and often users have free reign of the computer.
 However, administrator privileges should only be provided on an as-needs basis, as otherwise exploits have the ‘keys to the kingdom’ and can corrupt the computer itself.

 Also on unix based systems, appliances and network devices limiting administrative privileges is a must do.
 Software SHOULD never have to use a high privilege account to run.

 Prevent untrusted code to be run.

 So use MAC (mandatory access control).
-Despite the many technologies like sandboxing around the most important and simple measurement is: think!
+Despite the many technologies like sandboxing, the most important and simple measurement is: to think!
 Be aware of attachments and downloads of strangers.